 If the defendant decides to plead guilty at a court hearing, the case will not proceed to trial and the victim will not need to appear at court.
 If a case does proceed to trial and the victim and other Crown witnesses do not appear on the appointed court date, the Crown will direct a Stay of Proceedings, which means that they cannot proceed to prosecute the case.
 If that occurs, the defendant is free to go, with no consequences.

-The police are under a legal obligation to perform their investigations ‘expeditiously’ and ensure that the suspects liberty is not restricted by way of bail, for longer than is absolutely necessary.
+The police are under a legal obligation to perform their investigations ‘expeditiously’ and ensure that the suspect’s liberty is not restricted by way of bail, for longer than is absolutely necessary.
+In 2017, the law in the UK changed to put a 28-day time limit on bail, but this does not prevent the police from extending the bail period.

 However, given the shortage of police officers, the reduction in policing budgets, the reductions to prosecution budgets and the general increase in workloads for police officers; it is not uncommon for suspects to be on bail for a lengthy period before receiving a decision in their case.